 - Do not order or force the victim to do anything.
 Victims are often left feeling powerless and this type of behaviour only adds to this emotion.

 If you or your child has been the victim of sexual assault, it is critical to promptly speak with a compassionate Ontario sexual abuse lawyer.

-At Preszler Law Firm, we understand just how devastating sexual abuse can be.
+At Preszler Injury Lawyers, we understand just how devastating sexual abuse can be.
 That is why we remain committed to fighting for the results that victims deserve.
 Contact our law office today to schedule a free initial case evaluation.